wilfredinni/pysheetComments/2019/March/python_comprehensions/python-comprehensions-step-by-step.md

+# Python Comprehensions: A step by step Introduction

 _List Comprehensions_ are a special kind of syntax that let us create lists out of other lists ([Wikipedia](https://en.wikipedia.org/wiki/List_comprehension), [The Python Tutorial](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions)).
 They are incredible useful when dealing with numbers and with one or two level of nested _for loops_, but beyond that, they can become a little too hard to read.

 In this article, we are going to make some _For Loops_ and rewrite them, step by step, into _Comprehensions_.